-Cross Roads House (CRH) provides emergency and transitional housing to families and individuals who have become homeless.
+Crossroads House (CRH) provides emergency and transitional housing to families and individuals who have become homeless.
 In addition to emergency shelter services, CRH also provides transitional housing services.
-The Cross Roads House facility underwent a major renovation which was completed in 2009, and additional improvements are planned in the agency's family building.
+The Crossroads House facility underwent a major renovation which was completed in 2009, and additional improvements are planned in the agency's family building.
 Individuals and families staying at CRH have access to food, clothing, laundry facilities, telephones, and case management referrals to the City's social service network.
 Supportive services are available through CRH staff and referral to outside agencies.
 CRH maintains a staff of direct care service providers who co-ordinate services for transitional housing clients.

-A Safe Place (ASP) is a specialized shelter and support to battered women and their children.
+HAVEN is a specialized shelter and support to battered women and their children.
 Supportive services are provided to all victims of battering, such as legal support, support groups, and assistance seeking social safety net services including aid to families with dependent children, and food stamps.
 Because of the nature of the population served by this shelter, no one is denied shelter.
-If the shelter is at capacity, ASP expands its capacity by using volunteer homes and other shelters.
-ASP and Sexual Assault Support Services recently combined operations in order to create a stronger agency and better services for their clients.
+If the shelter is at capacity, HAVEN expands its capacity by using volunteer homes and other shelters.

-Rockingham County Community Action Program (RCCAP) is a key regional anti-poverty agency whose services include assisting the homeless and those at risk of becoming homeless.
+Southern NH Services - Rockingham County Community Action Program (RCCAP) is a key regional anti-poverty agency whose services include assisting the homeless and those at risk of becoming homeless.
 RCCAP's Housing Services Program provides up to 80% of a required security deposit to enable a homeless family to secure housing.
 In addition, RCCAP will refer families at risk of becoming homeless to appropriate agencies that will help the family avoid eviction.
-RCCAP also administers the Fuel Assistance Program and Weatherization Program, both of which are crucial to helping families who earn low incomes avoid homelessness.
+RCCAP also administers the Fuel Assistance Program and

+Weatherization Program, both of which are crucial to helping families who earn low incomes avoid homelessness.